Anuradha Menon: Acting career

 Originally from Kerala, Anuradha Menon grew up in Chennai.
 Her parents Mini and Mohan Menon worked in the advertising industry.
 Anuradha Menon started taking part in theatre productions in school.
 She was associated with The Madras Players for some years.
 In 2000, she played Shubra in Madras Players' Lizard Waltz (written by Chetan Shah and directed by Bhagirathi Narayanan).
-She also studied theatre at a school in London for one year, London school of drama.
+She also studied theatre at a school in London for one year, East 15 Acting School.
 Then, she moved to Mumbai as it was the hub of English theatre in India.

 It was in Mumbai that she got her break into Indian theatre.
 She acted as a governess in Divya Palat's "The Verdict."
 In this she was required to act with a heavy Malayali accent and this is what landed her the "Lola Kutty" role in Television.
 In 2004, while auditioning for a producer, she was spotted by VJ Gaurav of Channel [V].
 Gaurav immediately recommended her to Channel [V], where she became popular as "Lola Kutty".

 After she became famous as Lola Kutty, Anuradha Menon also got some film offers, but she considers theatre as her priority.
 She has performed in many notable plays including Zen Katha and Sammy! (both directed by Lillete Dubey).
 In the two-act award-winning play Sammy!, she played an ensemble of roles, including Sarojini Naidu.
 In Only Women (directed by Deesh Mariwala), she played a nurse called Jasmine.
 The play deals with Jasmine's impending engagement and how it affects her swings in moods, one of which leads to fatal error in the profession, and how things are sorted out.